Toward Krylov-based holography in double-scaled SYK: Zoology of holographic descriptions for Krylov-space observables

 When $m$ is only taken as a positive integer, $C^{(m)}(t)$ reduces to the higher-order complexity discussed in \cite{Fu:2024fdm, Camargo:2024rrj}.
 Nevertheless, $m$ is, in general, a continuous parameter that requires analytical continuation.
 Notice that this replica trick is different from the one used for entanglement entropy, but rather close to the one shown up in the free energy calculations \cite{Engelhardt:2020qpv}.
 To be more precise, the higher-order Krylov complexities should be written in terms of the ensemble-averaged quantities:

-where the overlines represent the ensemble average of samples of random Hamiltonians.
+where it already represents the ensemble average of samples of random Hamiltonians in the chord Hilbert space.
 Note that $\hat{n}(t)$ can be understood as prepared from $\t=0$ by a Euclidean path integral in imaginary time.
 Unlike in \cite{Calabrese:2005in}, the manifolds at $\t=0$ are cut open since $\hat{n}(t)$ has support on the entire geometry.
 They are then connected cyclically on replicated manifolds, see figure \ref{fig-replicas}(a) as an example for $m=3$.
 It is worth noting that the crosses on the plot do not mean the edge of a subregion, as in entanglement entropy.
 They are simply notations of matrix indices of $\hat{n}(t)$.
 In this case, one cannot regard the Krylov operator (chord number operator) as a density matrix because its trace is not bounded.
 Instead, one can break down the summation and deal with each term separately:

 where $\hat{n}_1=\ket{1}\bra{1}$, $\hat{n}_2=\ket{2}\bra{2}$, and so on.
 In this way, one can regard it as a reduced density matrix in each term, with the traces as 1.

 On the bulk side, using the holographic correspondence (\ref{eq-SD DSSYK dual}), the higher-order complexity can be computed through the following expressions: